Limoges Football: History

 The club won promotion back to Championnat de France amateur 2 immediately, as champions of the 2003–04 Division d'Honneur Centre-Ouest (Centre-West) group.
-They spent time at level five and six until 2014 when they successfully won promotion to level 4 from Championnat de France Amateur 2, but were relegated again in 2014–15.
+They spent time at level five and six until 2014 when they won promotion to level 4 from Championnat de France Amateur 2, but were relegated again in 2014–15.

 In 2017 the club won promotion to the new fourth level Championnat National 2, but despite finishing 12th in their group in 2017–18 they were relegated administratively back to the fifth level after being placed into administration during the season.
 At the end of the 2018–19 season they were relegated administratively again to the Regional league due to not being in compliance with the financial rules of the competition.

 In January 2020 the club was placed into compulsory liquidation, with the senior men's teams declaring forfeit.
 The sporting rights of the club were assigned to a new entity, Limoges Football, by the FFF on 24 January 2020, ensuring continuation of junior and women's football at the club.
-The future of the senior men's teams will be defined at the end of the 2019–20 season.
+The future of the senior men's teams would be defined at the end of the 2019–20 season.

+Ultimately, due to the general forfeiture of the first team, the FFF ruled that Limoges Football must restart the senior men's program in the ninth-tier Départemental 1 (D1) for the 2020–21 season, in line with its general regulations.

+Despite the challenges, the club achieved two consecutive promotions, reaching Régional 2 (R2) by 2023.
+This comeback, just three years after the club's liquidation, culminated in a decisive 1–0 victory against ES Nouaillé in the final match of the Régional 3 season at the Stade Saint-Lazare.